Skip to navigation menu Skip to content

 Our genetic counselors also advise people with genetic syndromes about their chance of having a child with the condition.

-A person with Muenke syndrome has a 50% chance in each pregnancy of passing the abnormal gene to their child.
+A person with Muenke syndrome has a 50% chance in each pregnancy of passing the gene variant to their child.

 Treating Muenke Syndrome